OpenNMT/OpenNMT-py/docs/source/examples/Translation.md

 other toolkit, "avg" normalization is often the default value.

-Note2: when using "avg" length penalty, if you know the tokenized ratio between target language length divided by source language length (in average) you can set this flag.
+Note2: when using "avg" length penalty, if you know the tokenized ratio between target language length divided by source language length (in average) you can set it in the -ratio flag.

 Prior to evaluation, we need to detokenize the hypothesis: